Factbox: Candidates in Colombia's presidential election

 A critic of the influence of right-wing paramilitary groups in government, she says she would seek a bilateral ceasefire to accompany peace negotiations.

-Reporting by Julia Symmes Cobb and Helen Murphy; Editing by Kieran Murray and Matt Driskill
+Reporting by Julia Symmes Cobb and Helen Murphy; Editing by Kieran Murray and Chizu Nomiyama